Szaki73/Video-Generator/README.md

 ## Installation:
 - You will need Python 3.13 or later.
-- Clone this repository, run the following to clone everything:
+- Clone this repository, run the following to clone everything: `git clone https://github.com/Szaki73/Video-Generator.git`
 - Preferably use a python virtual environment, and install dependencies via pip\
   `pip install -r requirements.txt`